openstack-archive/senlin/doc/source/user/membership.rst

 provided matches more than one object, you will get an error message as well.

-Before Senlin engine performs the cluster membership changes, it will verify if the nodes to be added have the same :term:`profile type` with the target cluster.
+Before Senlin engine performs the cluster membership changes, it will verify if the nodes to be added have the same :term:`Profile Type` with the target cluster.
 If the profile types don't match, you will get an error message.

 When nodes are added to a cluster, they will get new ``index`` property values